geosolutions-it/MapStore2/docs/user-guide/connecting-widgets.md

 ## Maps with Charts, Tables and Counters

-In order to connect *Charts*, *Tables* or *Counters* widget with *Maps* widget, the procedure is similar to that seen in the [previous section](connecting-widgets.md#maps-with-other-maps).
-The result is that the information displayed in the *Chart*, *Table* or *Counter* changes accordingly with the map portion displayed in the connected *Map* widget.
+In order to connect Charts, Tables or Counters widget with Maps widget, the procedure is similar to that seen in the [previous section](connecting-widgets.md#maps-with-other-maps).
+The result is that the information displayed in the Chart, Table or Counter changes accordingly with the map portion displayed in the connected Map widget.
 For example the result could be:

-* Connecting *Charts* with *Maps*:
+* Connecting Charts with Maps:

 <img src="../img/connecting-widgets/chart-map.jpg" class="ms-docimage"/>

-* Connecting *Tables* with *Maps*:
+* Connecting Tables with Maps:

 <img src="../img/connecting-widgets/table-map.jpg" class="ms-docimage"/>

-* Connecting *Counters* with *Maps*:
+* Connecting Counters with Maps:

 <img src="../img/connecting-widgets/counter-map.jpg" class="ms-docimage"/>

-When a pan or zoom operation is performed in the Map widget, other connected widgets are spatially filtered according to the Map viewport.
+When a pan or zoom operation is performed in the Map widget, the other connected widgets are spatially filtered according to the Map viewport.

 ## Maps with Legends